AnBasement/baseball-scorecard/README.md

 The goal of this project is to creat just that.
 It will replicate the look of a paper scorecard.
 This project can also be considered a learning exercise for me, so progress might be slow.

+A quick disclaimer: I try to avoid using AI whenever I can, but you might see I've used it to format this README.md and the ROADMAP.md.
+As for the code itself, I'm writing it all myself, but I will occasionally use AI to help me out when I can't figure something out.

 ---

 ## 🎯 Features (Current & Planned)